crdant/pcf-on-gcp/README.md

 install.sh [ pcf ] [ mysql ] [ rabbit ] [ redis ] [ scs ] [ gcp ] [ gemfire ] [ concourse ]
 ```

+## Starting and stopping

+Two scripts `start.sh` and `stop.sh` will start and stop the instances that are running your PCF installation at the GCP level.
+They take
+advantage of the tag that BOSH adds to all instances it creates and use the `gcloud` CLI to

 ## Steps to Uninstall

 Use the `teardown.sh` script to teardown your installation.
 There will be no trace of it left on GCP.